Imagine being in Mumbai city but having a need to travel to Bangalore only because a specific document needs your review and signature.

 |Cost||Though presumably cheap, involves paper, inventory, storage and most times, extensive manual efforts||Considerably cheaper as the eSigner only needs a device that is connected to the Internet.|

-The historical usage of the offline (handwritten) signature which has been accepted the world over being challenged by the onset of the new-age, online signatures truly represents the simplicity digitization has presented to the global economy.
+Meanwhile, the new-age, online signatures are challenging the historical usage of the offline (handwritten) signature.
+Certainly, this represents the simplicity digitization has presented to the global economy.

 Now that it is somewhat clear about the differences between online and offline signature, one may wonder how to make an electronic signature and if the online signature looks exactly similar to your offline signature, well, no, it does not.